spring fellowship

 Step 1: Medical Forms

 You must first turn in a printed copy of your Scouting Annual Health and Medical Record Part A & B (see medical form section for more information) to the camp health officer or their representative.
-This will be the first line of the check in process as you enter the dining hall.
+This will be the first section of the check in process after you enter Gratke.
 In exchange, you will get a ticket that you will give to the check in staff.
 This indicates to them that your medical form has been properly turned in.

 Step 2: Check In